Dogs Trust in Ireland - Our History

 Dogs Trust arrived in Ireland in 2005 and is Ireland’s largest dog welfare charity.

-Building work began on our state of the art rehoming centre in 2008 and we opened our doors in November 2009.
+Building work began on our state-of-the-art rehoming centre in 2008 and we opened our doors in November 2009.
 We rescue dogs from a variety of sources; working closely with local authority pounds and like-minded animal welfare charities across the country.
 Our centre has to date rehomed over 9,000 dogs and puppies to their forever homes and we now employ upwards of 83 members of staff along with a fantastic team of volunteers.

 In 2014, we opened our purpose-built Puppy Wing, which was built as an extension to our existing centre.
 This new ‘maternity ward’ allows us to rescue an additional 500 puppies each year, along with their mothers.